 Spread out over 50 hectares of national park, this festival is as much about getting back to nature as it is about the music.
 Think campfire cooking and whiffs of fresh bush eucalypt in between exploring eight venues showcasing a musical collage of traditional and modern country through to folk and bluegrass.

 Where: A 20-minute forest drive inland from Amamoor along Amamoor Creek Rd

 Getting there: Hit the road on a one-hour drive from the coast (or two hours if you’re leaving from Brisbane).

 Cost: Starting at $56 for adult single-day tickets up to $696 for a season family pass.

 Music and art lovers unite at this visually and audibly delicious festival smack bang in the Maroochydore CBD.
 While the MMVAF is the baby of the coast’s festy scene, there’s no denying it’s already cemented a name for itself as one of the hottest events of the year.

 Balancing the highs of a big gun festival with that local laid-back vibe we know and love, you won’t find any frantic to-and-froing between stages to catch their top-tier line-up of Aussie artists (this year closing with native DJ Alison Wonderland), with one open-air amphitheatre to bring everyone together.

 In between sets, wander the Visual Art Park and catch artists live at work, or head to the Oyster and Champagne Garden for some soulful tunes while lazing on a pink bean bag with a glass of bubbly.

 Where: The former Horton Park Golf Course, Maroochydore (entry via Dalton Drive)

-Getting there: Head to their website to grab a car parking pass (limited spaces available) or check their bus services running from Kings Beach up to Noosa and Nambour.
+Getting there: Head to their website to check their bus services running from Kings Beach up to Noosa and Nambour.